Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

-As on the 32-site cluster, the $K$ momentum is not resolved, the structure factor peaks at nearby wave vectors $Z_0$ and $Z_1$ in the $120^\circ$ AFM phase, as shown in panel (b) of Fig.~\ref{fig:phase_diagram_n32}.
+As in the 32-site cluster, the $K$ momentum is not resolved, $\mathcal{S}(\boldsymbol{k})$ peaks at nearby wave vectors $Z_0$ and $Z_1$ in the $120^\circ$ AFM phase, as shown in Fig.~\ref{fig:phase_diagram_n32} $b)$.
 This reflects the frustrated realization of $120^\circ$ AFM order in this cluster.
-In contrast, the 12-site cluster resolves the $K$ points, showing a structure factor peak there consistent with the $120^\circ$ AFM order (see supplementary material).
-We observe in panel b) that the couplings determined for the YZGO system are within the $120^\circ$ AFM as expected.

-Upon tuning both $J_{\pm\pm}$ and $J_{z\pm}$, $\mathcal{S}(\boldsymbol{k})$ develops a peak at the $M$ points, signaling the onset of the stripe phase, as shown in panels $c)$ and $d)$.
-From the phase diagram in panel (a), we find that along the $J_{z\pm} = 0$ line, negative values of $J_{\pm\pm}/J$ favor a stripe-$\parallel$ GS, whereas positive values of $J_{\pm\pm}/J$ stabilize a stripe-$\perp$ state.
+Upon tuning both $J_{\pm\pm}$ and $J_{z\pm}$, $\mathcal{S}(\boldsymbol{k})$ develops a peak at the $M$ points, signaling the onset of the stripe phase (see panel $c)$) We find that along the $J_{z\pm} = 0$ line, negative values of $J_{\pm\pm}/J$ favor a stripe-$\parallel$, whereas positive values stabilize a stripe-$\perp$ state.
 The coupling $J_{z\pm}$ further extends the stripe-$\perp$ region into negative $J_{\pm\pm}/J$ values, which agrees with previous studies.
-In certain parameter regimes, the peak in $\mathcal{S}(\boldsymbol{k})$ appears in both the $M_0$ and $M_1$ wave vectors, while in others it shifts to the $M_2$ wave vector.
-This shift does not signify a transition between the two stripe phases, but instead arises from the geometry of the $32$-site cluster (being absent in the $12$-site cluster).
-As the $32$-site cluster does not have the $C_3$ rotation symmetry, the three $M$ points are inequivalent.
-As a result, the degeneracy among the six stripe configurations is lifted by the lattice geometry.
-To account for this, in panel (c) of Fig.~\ref{fig:phase_diagram_n32}, we display
+In certain parameter regimes, the peak in $\mathcal{S}(\boldsymbol{k})$ appears at both $M_0$ and $M_1$, while in others it shifts to $M_2$.
+This shift does not signal a transition between stripe phases, but originates from the absence of $C_3$ symmetry in the $32$-site cluster, which renders the three $M$ points inequivalent (unlike in the $12$-site cluster).
+Consequently, the lattice geometry lifts the degeneracy among the six stripe configurations.
+To account for this, in Fig.~\ref{fig:phase_diagram_n32} $c)$ we plot $\mathcal{S}(\boldsymbol{k})$ averaged over the three $M$ points,

-averaged over the three $M$ points.
-Distinguishing between the two stripe types requires examining additional spin-spin correlators, which is left to the SM.
+Distinguishing the two stripe types requires examining additional spin-spin correlators, which we do in the SM.
+We observe in panel $b)$ that the couplings determined for the YZGO system place it within the $120^\circ$ AFM region as expected.